simplelinuxscripts/findlines/README.md

 ### DESCRIPTION:

- The goal of this linux bash script (`fl` for "find lines") is to simply and quickly display all the lines or multi-line paragraphs matching the `str` parameters in all the files being filtered by the `pathstr` parameters, see below examples.
+ The goal of this linux bash script (`fl` f/home/ghislain/DOCUMENTS/Informatique/Programmes/Linux/simplelinuxscripts/findlines/or "find lines") is to simply and quickly display all the lines or multi-line paragraphs matching the `str` parameters in all the files being filtered by the `pathstr` parameters, see below examples.
  Special characters (like *, +, |, :, ...) do not need to be escaped, they are searched